minaksheej/ringtonewala-flask/DEPLOYMENT_GUIDE.md

 2. **Check logs**: Look for FFmpeg installation messages in Railway logs
 3. **Verify environment**: The app checks for FFmpeg on startup

+### PORT Error

+If you see "Error: '$PORT' is not a valid port number":

+1. **Check Railway environment**: Railway automatically sets the PORT variable
+2. **Check startup script**: The app uses `start.sh` to handle PORT dynamically
+3. **Verify Dockerfile**: Uses proper shell form to expand environment variables

 ### Build Failures

 1. **Check Dockerfile**: Ensure it includes FFmpeg installation